yzdxs/learn-anything/readme.md

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
-There is a [note attached](http://i.imgur.com/XR6KpRL.png) in all of the mind maps which will link to a GitHub issue where you can propose to improve it. 💙
+There is a [note attached](http://i.imgur.com/XR6KpRL.png) in all of the mind maps which will link to a GitHub issue where you can propose to improve it.

+The main goal of this project is to expose as much of human knowledge in a visual way as possible to accelerate learning. 🚀

 # [Search Engine 🔎](http://learn-anything.xyz)